trinketapp/jekyll-tools/_posts/2014-9-5-Jekyll-Tools.md

 ## License

 Released under the MIT License.
-(C) 2014 Ben Wheeler.
+(C) 2014-2016 Ben Wheeler and Trinket.
 See LICENSE for details.